softwaremill/jekyll-softwaremill/_posts/company/2015-05-26-comparing-akka-stream-scalaz-stream.md

 }
 ```

-The main mechanism used here is a `tee`, which is used to combine two streams in a *deterministic* way.
+The main mechanism used here is a `tee`, which is used to combine two streams in a **deterministic** way.
 The `tee` takes three parameters: two streams (`p1` and `p2`, which emit elements of the input lists), and a description on how to merge the streams (`sortedMergeStart`).
 Depending on what values we have seen and from which side they come, we model the computation as a state machine.

 The initial state is `sortedMergeStart`, when we have seen no values.
 We then request a value from the left (or, if there are none, emit the right stream).
-Once we have a value from the left, we request a value from the right.
+Once we have a value from the left, we move to the `nextL` state and request a value from the right (`nextR`).
 Having both we can compare them and emit the smaller, proceeding to the appropriate state (we still have one value left and need to get either the next left or right one).

 It can be a bit tricky to switch to this kind of thinking at first, especially after spending a lot of time writing things in a more imperative way, but once it sinks it, I think that this declarative approach is very elegant and clear.
 And type safe!